Best Cat Insurance in Canada in 2025

 PetsPlusUs' Accident & Illness Pet Insurance policy excludes dental care, reproductive health, experimental treatments, wellness/preventative care (unless Flex Care plan is added), pre-existing conditions (similar to other insurers), and conditions within waiting periods of 48 hours for accidents and 14 days for illnesses.
 The Accident Insurance policy does not cover illnesses, routine preventive care, pre-existing conditions, non-accident-related issues, or accidents within the initial 48-hour waiting period.

-Furkin Pet Insurance, up to $20,000 coverage every year
+Furkin Pet Insurance: Up to $20,000 coverage every year

 Furkin Pet Insurance is a trusted and comprehensive choice for pet owners across Canada, dedicated to nurturing the special bond between pets and their families.
 With a team of experienced experts in pet health and insurance, Furkin ensures reliable coverage and support.

 What sets Furkin apart is its unlimited 'per condition' benefits, offering comprehensive protection for your beloved cat.
-This means that your annual coverage can be utilised for multiple illnesses or accidents throughout the year, providing peace of mind.
+This means that your annual coverage can be utilized for multiple illnesses or accidents throughout the year, providing peace of mind.

 Furkin gives you the flexibility to choose the deductible that suits you best, allowing you to have control over your monthly premium.
 Their Lifetime Coverage has no caps on eligible conditions, ensuring continuous coverage year after year, regardless of ongoing or recurring health issues.